epics-modules/modbus/docs/source/index.rst

    field(DTYP,"asynOctetWrite")
    field(INP,"@asyn(portName,offset,timeout)drvUser[=number_of_characters]")

 asynOctet device support is used to read or write strings of up to 250 characters.

-Note: The 0 terminating byte at the end of the string in a waveform record or stringout record is **only** written to the Modbus device **if** one of the ZSTRING_* drvUser types is used.
+Note: The 0 terminating byte at the end of the string in a waveform record or stringout record is only written to the Modbus device if one of the ZSTRING_* drvUser types is used.

-| Note: On input the number of characters read from the Modbus device
-  will be the lesser of:
+Note: On input the number of characters read from the Modbus device will be the lesser of:

-| - the number of characters in the record minus the terminating 0 byte
-  (39 for stringin, NELM-1 for waveform) or
+- The number of characters in the record minus the terminating 0 byte (39 for stringin, NELM-1 for waveform) or
-| - the number of characters specified after drvUser (minus the
-  terminating 0 byte) or
+- The number of characters specified after drvUser (minus the terminating 0 byte) or
-| - the number of characters contained in the registers defined
-  modbusLength argument to drvModbusAsynConfigure (modbusLength or modbusLength*2 depending on whether the drvUser field specifies 1 or 2 characters per register.
+- The number of characters contained in the registers defined modbusLength argument to drvModbusAsynConfigure (modbusLength or modbusLength*2 depending on whether the drvUser field specifies 1 or 2 characters per register.